arenodi/quran_data_engineering/README.md

-# Quran Data
+# Quran Data Engineering

-This is en ETL data piping application.
+This is an ETL data piping application.

 ### Quick Overview

-It works by retrieving data using the [Quran API](https://alquran.cloud/api) and transforming this data so that it can load into database, and also within the database generate views.
+It works by retrieving data using the [Quran API](https://alquran.cloud/api) and transforming this data so that it can load into database, and also generate views within the database.